Shop Floor Automations YouTube Transcriptions

 So let’s go over what we are looking at here: I have got the screen set up to show three different machines, so maybe this would be in a cell of three machines.
 This application will run on a PC, Windows tablet, Android, or iPad.
 The interface will look exactly the same, no matter which interface you are running it on.
 But if I want to enter a downtime, it is really easy- I just choose which machine I want to control.
 So the EDM at the top here is going to show me that I am controlling the EDM.

-But maybe I am having a quality issue – I can just highlight that reason code, and hit “start new status” and instantly, the data base see the new status and starts collecting time against that.
+But maybe I am having a quality issue – I can just highlight that reason code, and hit “start new status” and instantly, the database sees the new status and starts collecting time against that.
 You will see the color here has changed, and each of these colors represents the current status of that particular machine.

 I can have planned downtimes, such as breaks, setup, maybe tear down.
 I have an in cycle button – this is really only used if you’re manually tracking cycle time.
 In most cases, we’re actually going to get the cycle time from your machine automatically, but perhaps you have a manual process you want to track?
 So maybe you could have a cycle time called “inspection”?
 And the human can just push a button to start a timer to say they’re inspecting parts.